darrendanvers/big-react-app/api/README.md

 - HOSTNAME - The hostname of this application as configured in the OIDC provider.
 - PORT - The port the application should be listening on.
 - CLIENT_AUDIENCE - The audience the JWT passed from the client will have (the client_id in the client config in the [oidc](../oidc) project).
+- OTEL_EXPORTER_OTLP_ENDPOINT - The host and port of the Open Telemetry collector (do not include /v1/traces in the path).
+- OTEL_RESOURCE_ATTRIBUTES - The Open Telemetry properties of this service (e.g. service.name=api-next,service.version=1.0.0).

 - The OIDC provider must already be running before starting this application.